mikedilger/mosaic-spec/docs/rationale.md

 ## Client-Server

-Mosaic is NOT peer-to-peer.
-It turns out that peer-to-peer is difficult because most computers are not fully connected to the Internet.
-And as there is nothing particular difficult in running a server that *is* fully connected to the Internet (given VPS availability), being strictly peer-to-peer doesn't seem advantageous.
-So we choose the more rock-solid client-server architecture.
+Mosaic is client-server, not peer-to-peer.

+Mosaic servers are used in a way that presumes they will be online and available most of the time.
+Mosaic has built-in redundancy across such servers, but nonetheless a machine that is not even intended or capable of being up all the time (such as a phone or laptop) makes a poor mosaic server.

+Peer to peer architectures work well for situations when nodes do not need to remain online.
+Most social media situations instead seek to be always-on.
+Mosaic caters to the latter.

-However, we opt for a dumb-server smart-client design to put more control into the hands of the users.
+We opt for a dumb-server smart-client design to put more control into the hands of the users.

 ---